Golang Engineering for Scalable Backend Systems

 Backend APIs and Services

-• REST and gRPC APIs designed for clarity and long-term maintenance
+• REST and gRPC APIs designed for clarity, long-term maintenance, and backward compatibility across service versions

-• Low-latency services optimized through profiling, not guesswork
+• Low-latency services profiled with pprof and optimized through measurement, not guesswork.

-• Clean Go patterns that new engineers can understand quickly
+• Clean Go patterns using idiomatic error handling, interface design, and package structure that new engineers can understand quickly

-• Microservices in Go with clear boundaries and ownership
+• Microservices in Go with clear boundaries, graceful shutdown, health checks, and circuit breakers built in from the start

-• Go concurrency patterns that stay readable and testable
+• Go concurrency patterns using goroutines, channels, and mutexes correctly under real production load that stays readable and testable.

-• Services built to handle spikes without falling apart
+• Services built to handle traffic spikes without goroutine leaks, memory bloat, or degraded performance under sustained load

 default